|

 Undergraduate

-- Bachelor of Arts, Philosophy (University of California, Berkeley)
+- Bachelor of Arts, Philosophy

 PAPERS - PRESENTATIONS - PUBLICATIONS

-PUBLISHED PAPERS:
+• PUBLISHED PAPERS:

 “President” Landon and the 1936 Literary Digest poll.
 Were automobile and telephone owners to blame?
-(Forthcoming: Spring 2012, vol. 36:1, Social Science History.
-Abstract.)
+Social Science History, Spring 2012, Volume 36, Issue 1, pp. 23-54.

 Increasing Response Rates: Pre-notification & Web Survey Format.

-2007 Proceedings of the Federal Committee on Statistical Methodology Research, Washington, D.C.:
+2007 Proceedings of the Federal Committee on Statistical Methodology Research, Washington, D.C.

 Respondent-Generated Intervals: Do They Help in Collecting Quantitative Data?

-Proceedings of the American Statistical Association, Survey Research Methods Section, Alexandria, VA: American Statistical Association (2003):
+Proceedings of the American Statistical Association, Survey Research Methods Section, Alexandria, VA: American Statistical Association (2003)

 The Demographic Impact of the Great Leap Forward Policies.
 A chronology of political and economic events in China between 1958 and 1962